Last updated: August 22, 2022

 5. Aboriginal Engravings

-Before we get to the Resolute picnic area, the track passes an interesting site with well-preserved Aboriginal engravings dating back thousands of years.
+Before reaching the picnic area, the track passes an intriguing site featuring well-preserved Aboriginal engravings that date back thousands of years.

 6. Resolute Picnic Area

-From the picnic area, look for the start of the Red Hands Track that goes back to the West Head Lookout.
+From the picnic area, locate the start of the Red Hands Track, which will guide you back to the West Head Lookout.

 7. Red Hands Track